SDSilicus/ccda-xslt-vulnerabilities/to-vendors.md

 **I would appreciate if you could reply to me** so I can track the dissemination of this notice.
 My plan is to write a public blog post that would be published on 3/21/2014.
-If you discover that your system is vulnerable and you need more time to repair it, please let me know that, and I can delay publication if necessary.
+If you discover that your system is vulnerable and you need more time to repair it, please let me know prior to 3/20, and I can delay publication if necessary.

 Best,

   Josh Mandel, MD

   Lead Architect, SMART Platforms

   Harvard Medical School / Boston Children's Hospital